-Illinois spared from junk rating as Moody's confirms state at Baa3
+Illinois spared from becoming first U.S. state to be rated junk

-CHICAGO (Reuters) - Illinois avoided becoming the first U.S. state with a junk credit rating on Thursday after Moody's Investors Service kept the state at the lowest investment grade level.
+CHICAGO (Reuters) - Illinois avoided becoming the first U.S. state with a junk credit rating on Thursday after Moody's Investors Service kept the fiscally challenged state at the lowest investment grade level.

 That followed recent actions by S&P, which left Illinois a step above junk at BBB-minus, and Fitch Ratings, which kept its rating at BBB, two steps above junk.